dhelmr/bachelor-thesis/README.md

 ❯ bin/run_canids train --help
 ```

-## List decision engines and feature extractors
+## List Decision Engines and Feature Extractors

 An anomaly detection model consists of:

-2. one or more transformers, which map the extracted features to other numerical values (e.g. standardization)
+2. an arbitrary number of transformers, which map the extracted features to other numerical values (e.g. standardization)
 3. a decision engine which decides whether a feature vector is an anomaly or not

 Feature extractors can be listed with: